icerpc/icerpc-docs/pages/getting-started/index.md

 ![RPC diagram (dark mode)](diagrams/rpc-dark.svg)
 {% /dark-mode %}

 HTTP methods (GET, POST, PUT...) are all RPCs.
-A DNS resolution is a RPC.
+A DNS resolution is an RPC.
 RPCs are literally everywhere!

 An RPC framework like IceRPC helps you apply this paradigm to your own networked applications without reinventing the wheel.